Code of Conduct.

 All festival venues, evening events, online spaces associated with the festival (Slack, Discord, WhatsApp), and official social media interactions.
 It also applies to organizers, speakers, sponsors, exhibitors, volunteers, and attendees equally.

-Costumes are welcome and encouraged at the Friday opening party and Saturday evening film festival.
-The same community standards apply to costumes as to everything else.
+Expressive dress is welcome at opening night and evening programming.
+The same community standards apply to outfits, costumes, and props as to everything else.

 A one-page costume guideline will be published two weeks before the event.
 The short version: festive, creative, and kind.
 That is the standard.